- Accessing the BIOS in Windows 10 is a must if you want to change the boot settings for instance.

 - The PC re-starts and will launch BIOS.

-We hope this guide helped to access your BIOS settings on your computer.
+We hope this guide helped to access your BIOS settings on your computer and if you have any suggestions, write a line in the comments section below.